xbeat/Machine-Learning/README.md

 Structured LLM outputs allow us to generate specific formats of text from language models, making it easier to parse and use the results in various applications.
 This approach enhances the usability of LLM responses in tasks requiring structured data.

+## Removing Duplicates from a List while Preserving Order

+Understanding OrderedDict Basics

+OrderedDict is a dictionary subclass that maintains the order of key-value pairs based on when they were inserted.
+Unlike regular dictionaries prior to Python 3.7, OrderedDict guarantees order preservation, making it ideal for removing duplicates while maintaining sequence.

 ## Exploring Float32, Float16, and BFloat16 for Deep Learning in Python

 Understanding Float32, Float16, and BFloat16 in Deep Learning